 Sport Fishing.
 Quepos is known throughout the world for it’s sports fishing.
 Even beginners can benefit by booking a tour with a bilingual guide.
 These guys know the best hot-spots for catching fish such as wahoo, snapper, sailfish, amberjack, yellowfin and bigeye tuna, marlin, and more.
 The top tours to book through are JP Sport Fishing and Jackpot Sport Fishing.
 Keep in mind that these are expensive!
 JP has a half-day charter for around $625 USD, and full-day charter from $900.

 Surfing.
 Manuel Antonio has a few great surf spots for beginner and intermediate level surfers, including Playa Manuel Antonio.
-Experienced surfers won’t find the most challenging waves here, unless there is a big swell.
+Experienced surfers won’t find the most challenging waves here.
+However, there are occasionally big swells.
 The best times to surf here are from May to November, during the rainy season.
-Boca Damas is a great remote beach for experienced surfers, located on Damas Island.
-Make sure to watch out for rip currents and crocodiles though!
-Surf board rentals are about $10-15/hour here, which is expensive in our opinion (we rented in San Juan Del Sur, Nicaragua, for $10/day!).
+Boca Damas is a great beach for experienced surfers, located on Damas Island.
+However, make sure to watch out for rip currents and crocodiles though!
+Surf board rentals are about $10-15/hour here, which is expensive in our opinion.
+We rented in San Juan Del Sur, Nicaragua, for $10/day!
 If you need to take lessons there are many options, but the average price is about $50 for two hours.

 Waterfall Rappelling.
 Xtreme Tours Rappelling has the best rappelling tours in Manuel Antonio.
 Their waterfall rappelling tour includes 5 rappels (2 of which are down waterfalls), a free fall into a natural pool, swimming in two natural pools, a suspension bridge, hikes up to the waterfall locations, pick-up and drop-off, and typical Costa Rican cuisine for lunch.
 The price is $85 USD per person for groups of 2-4, and $80 USD per person for groups of five or more.